 Cross Your Arms to Learn the 4 Steps of Creative Design

-Are you trying to design a new product, innovate in your company, write an article, make your point, convince someone, win an argument, then let this one word guide you, “empathy.”
+If you are trying to design a new product, start a company, write an article, make an important point, convince someone, win an argument, then let this one word guide you, “empathy.”

 “Please cross your arms.
 Now, cross them the other way, the way that feels funny.”

 Student-centered design is all about the first way that you crossed your arms, the way that feels natural.
 This means that you study your target audience (like an anthropologist), and create a design that doesn’t require a user to learn a new way to “cross their arms”.

 You must experience empathy for your users — to know not just how they think and behave, but also how they feel.

 Or, from the novel To Kill a Mockingbird,

 “You never really understand a person until you climb into their skin and walk around in it.”

 Get to know your target user by observing their habits and behavior.
 You watch your target user going through their daily activities with an open mind to the problems, obstacles and hitches they encounter.
 Spend time with them, and ask questions.